aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 ensure_newline_before_comments = true
 ```

 A lot of settings can be specified...
-A concern might be the line length.
+A concern might be the line length abd to make Black compatible with isort.
 Now we add `pre-commit` and the different formatting tools to the `requirements-dev.txt` file:

 ```python
 $ cat requirements-dev.txt